dsccommunity/DscWorkshop/Readme.md

 Should you want to work with the AutomatedLab part, pull their dependencies listed [here](./01%20AutomatedLab.md#prerequisites).

-For Building DSC Artifacts and composing your configurations, you should be all set.
+For Building DSC Artefacts and composing your configurations, you should be all set.

 ------